munificent/ui-as-code/in-progress/parameter-freedom.md

 ### Allow passing positional arguments after named arguments

-Named parameters are great when they are all optional and any combination of them is valid (1).
-Positional parameters are great when the argument is mandatory or the name is obvious from the method being called (2).
-Finally, code tends to be easiest to read when the largest argument expression is last (3).
+Named parameters are great when they are all optional and any combination of them is valid.
+Positional parameters are great when the argument is mandatory or the name is obvious from the method being called.
+Finally, code tends to be easiest to read when the largest argument expression is last.
 In particular, if a method takes a big function literal, collection, or other large nested expression as an argument, you really want it to hang off the end.

 Unfortunately, these three constraints often conflict:

 ```dart